bancorprotocol/contracts-solidity/README.md

 ## Language

-A “Smart Token” refers to tokens which utilize reserves to automate trading, including “Liquid Tokens” (one reserve), “Relay Tokens” (two reserves) and “Array Tokens” (three or more reserves).
+A “Smart Token” refers to tokens which utilize reserves to automate trading, including “Liquid Tokens” (one reserve), “Pool Tokens” (two reserves) and “Array Tokens” (three or more reserves).
 See Section 6 of the [Bancor Whitepaper](https://storage.googleapis.com/website-bancor/2018/04/01ba8253-bancor_protocol_whitepaper_en.pdf) (“Smart Token Configurations”) for more details.

 The terms “reserves” and “connectors” have the same meaning throughout Bancor’s smart contract code and documentation.
-“Reserve ratio” and “connector weight” are also used interchangeably.
+“Reserve weight” and “connector weight” are also used interchangeably.
 “Connector balance” refers to the token inventories held in a Smart Token’s reserve.

 ## Warning